Travel guide

 Does my normal mobile phone work in the United Kingdom?

 Yes.
 British networks use the same common bands as in Europe, so any recent mobile phone works without problems.
 The only thing that changes is the roaming billing, not the coverage.
-If you have an eSIM, your mobile phone must be compatible; most models from recent years are.
+If you have an eSIM, your mobile must be compatible; most models from recent years are.

 Conclusion